robertamangiapane/CV/README.md

 - Working closely with the Editing Team, Producers, Project Managers and Directors to finalise styles and designs of outputs.
 - Presenting ideas, both internally to colleagues, managers and Directors.
 - Taking projects from brief through to delivery.

+**Immagineria** (2014 - 2014)
+*Character Rigger Junior*
+- Designed and developed the rig.
+- Provided creative and technical problem solving.
+- Worked within an existing pipeline to create rigs for characters or props.
+- Communicate with members of the team in respect of collaborative working.

+**Incipit Corviale BastAnimotion** (2014 - 2014)
+*Character Rigger Apprentice*
+- Designed and developed the rig.
+- Provided creative and technical problem solving.
+- Flag and solve potential delays or problems to stay on budget and on schedule.

+## Education

+#### Makers Academy (2019)

+- OOP, TDD, MVC, DDD
+- Agile/XP
+- Ruby, Rails, JavaScript
+- RSpec, Jasmine

+#### University La Sapienza di Roma (2013 - 2014)
+Master of Art 3D in Animation, Compositing and Animation Technique in the Performance

+#### University La Sapienza di Roma (2006 - 2012)
+Bachelor of Arts in Arts and Sciences of Digital Entertainment

+#### Liceo Scientifico Ettore Majorana (1998 - 2003)
+Completed equivalent of GCSE and A Level in: Mathematics, English, Literature, Computer Science, Biology, Physics, Chemistry, Latin, Geography and History with a focus on scientific subjects.
+(A* – B+ Grades)

+#### Other qualifications

+Functional Maths (Level 2)accredited course at Hackney Learning Trust Esol (Level 1) accredited course at Hackney Learning Trust

 ## Hobbies